 Coal has been the fastest-growing major fuel for the past decade.
-It currently accounts for more than 30 percent of global energy use – the highest level since 1969.
+It currently accounts for nearly 30 percent of global energy use – the highest level since 1969.
 Demand is projected to continue to grow, suprassing oil as the world's largest energy source in the coming years.

 In 2013, Peabody:

-- Achieved another year of record safety results with a global incidence rate that is more than 45 percent better than the industry average;
+- Equaled a safety record first set in 2012 with a global incidence rate that is more than 45 percent better than the U.S. average;

 - Increased U.S. productivity 9 percent and Australian productivity 27 percent; and